AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 Implementation:

 * Pre-defined components using the foundation components
-* Components can be customize
+* Components can be customized

 ## Coral UI {#coral-ui}

 CoralUI.pdf

 [Get File](assets/coralui.pdf)
-Coral UI (CUI) is an implementation of Adobe's visual style for the touch-enabled UI, that has been designed to provide consistency in the user experience across multiple products.
-Coral UI provides everything you need to adopt the visual style used on the authoring environment.
+Coral UI (CUI) is an implementation of Adobe's visual style for the touch-enabled UI designed to provide consistency in the user experience across multiple products.
+Coral UI provides everything that you need to adopt the visual style used on the authoring environment.

 >[!CAUTION]
 >